Sigmmma/c20/src/content/h1/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 1. Go to File dropdown in the top left and click it.
 2. Click on the menu item labeled `Save As`.
 3. A window named "Blender File Dialog" should come up.
 Navigate to `(HEK Install Path)\data\levels\test\(Level Name)\models` and set the name of the blend file to the name of your level.
-You'll remember that we created this directory in the [creation of a level directory](#creation-of-a-level-directory) section
+You'll remember that we created this directory in the [creation of a level directory][file-directories] section
 4. Click on the button labeled `Save As`.

 You've now saved your level.
 The file as is will be used for future sections in this tutorial.